Communication with Parents/Carers

 YEAR 6 CLASS MEETING

-EARLY YEARS FOUNDATION STAGE CLASS PHONICS AND READING MEETING
+EARLY YEARS FOUNDATION STAGE CLASS PHONICS, MATHS AND WRITING MEETINGS

-Early Years Foundation Stage parents/carers are invited to come into school early in September to hear about the way that we teach phonics and reading at the school.
-This is followed by refreshments with the Paddlers Parents and Friends Association.
+Early Years Foundation Stage parents/carers are invited to come into school in September/October to hear about the way that we teach these aspects at the school.
+The first meeting is usually followed by refreshments with the Paddlers Parents Teachers and Friends Association.

 AUTUMN AND SPRING LEARNING CONFERENCES